caki35/Mathematical-Simulation-of-Laser-Scanning-Protocol/README.md

 In this repository, I shared three MATLAB functions to perform mathematical simulation of such electrical signals applied on galvo mirror systems and estimating time-intervals.

 ## 1. Frequency Modulation
-In this function named scannerwithfm.m, I simulate the situation in which the frequency of a sawtooth electrical signal is modulated by a modulation frequency.
+In this function named **scannerwithfm.m**, I simulate the situation in which the frequency of a sawtooth electrical signal is modulated by a modulation frequency.

 function [N,maksvalue,minvalue]=scannerwithfm(wait_duration,fc,fm,delta_f,timedifpoint,stdwm)